maxburian/SAXS_py3/doc/Server.rst

 The Saxsdog Server
 ------------------

 The Saxdog Server is the program that is started on the processing computer (node).
 It may subscribe to a "new file" event service.

 .. command-output::  saxsdogserver --help

+.. _saxsleash:

 The Saxs Leash
 --------------